lesgle/HowTo/HowTo/RaspberryPiRouter/README.md

 **Note:** `ignore_broadcast_ssid=1` parameter is used to hide access point from listing.
 In this case you need to specify the network name and password manually on your client device.

+Also "accept_mac_file=/etc/hostapd/mac_accept" can be used to limit access to specific devices. **mac_accept** file should contain the list of mac addresses.

 Amend `hostapd` daemon defaults.
 Replace `DAEMON_CONF` with `DAEMON_CONF="/etc/hostapd/hostapd.conf"` in `/etc/default/hostapd`

 Install `dnsmasq` package: